 Make sleep a priority

 Getting enough sleep helps boost a person’s energy levels throughout the day.
-Sleep requirements vary from person to person, but most adults need 7–9 hours per night.
-People may be able to improve the quality of their sleep by:
+Sleep requirements vary from person to person, but most adults need

 - sticking to a regular sleep schedule